Lautarocuello98/data-report-automation/README.md

-# 📊 Data Report Automation
+# 📊 Excel Report Generator

 > Python CLI tool that transforms raw sales files (CSV/XLSX) into a clean dataset, business KPIs, charts, and a formatted Excel report.